 Applying for recertification for your PHTA designation takes just four simple steps!

-A letter will be sent (either via email or mail to the contact information on file for the individual) by Sept.
-1 of the year of certification expiration to remind them of their upcoming renewal.
+A letter will be sent (either via email or mail to the contact information on file for the individual) by September 1 of the year of certification expiration to remind you of your upcoming renewal.
 It is the individual’s responsibility to keep all contact information current.
-If you move or change jobs, please notify the PHTA by email at email@example.com.
+If you move or change jobs, please notify the PHTA by email at firstname.lastname@example.org.